ELITEv5/SunPLS/Documents/Protocol_Parameters.md

 R_next = R + α(P − R)
 ```

-This prevents sudden shifts in the equilibrium price and smooths long-term adjustments.
+This prevents sudden shifts in the equilibrium value and smooths long-term adjustments.

 ---